eco619/ai-document-library/docs/platform-capabilities/knowledge-evolution.md

 - Which conclusions are affected.
 - Why they changed.
-- What new evidence caused the change.
+- What new information caused the change.
 - Which previous decisions may require review.

 This capability helps organizations reduce risk, improve decision confidence, and maintain complete transparency throughout the lifecycle of a project.